tlossen/spread_client/README.md

         $ spread -n localhost -c spread.conf

-4. in a second terminal, start the spread client, connect as user "alice" and join the group "chat"
+4. in a second terminal, start the spread client as user "alice" and join the group "chat"

-        $ spread -u alice
+        $ spuser -u alice

         Spread library version is 3.17.3
         User: connected to 4803@localhost with private group #alice#localhost